evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 ```

 As you can see here we can set JSX straight on the body property.
 A middleware
-ensures this gets tranformed into HTML.
+ensures this gets transformed into HTML.

 ### Fastify